Summer Courses

 DEC: C SBC: QPS

 Elementary statistical methods in empirical political science, focusing on the analysis of public opinion, survey research designs, sampling, and probability.
 The course considers the application of descriptive and inferential statistics to testing hypotheses on various political issues.
-May not be taken for credit after AMS 102, ECO 320, PSY 201, or SOC 202.
+May not be taken for credit after any other course that satisfies the major's methodology requirement.
 This course has been designated as a High Demand/Controlled Access (HD/CA) course.
 Students registering for HD/CA courses for the first time will have priority to do so.

 -